ratwolfzero/Quaternion_3D_Rotation/README.md

 ### Hamilton's Breakthrough (1843)

-William Rowan Hamilton, an Irish self-taught mathematical genius — discovered quaternions while attempting to generalize complex numbers into triplets of the form a+bi+cj.
+William Rowan Hamilton, an Irish mathematician, was both formally educated at Trinity College Dublin and largely self-taught, combining his academic studies with a deep personal passion for mathematics.
+This self-directed approach led him to discover quaternions while attempting to generalize complex numbers into triplets of the form a+bi+cj.
 Though this seemed a natural extension from two to three dimensions, he found consistent multiplication rules impossible to define.
 His breakthrough came on October 16, 1843, near Dublin’s Broom Bridge when he realized four terms were needed.
 Introducing k=ij as the product of the first two imaginary units, he created quaternions (a+bi+cj+dk) governed by:

 $$i^2 = j^2 = k^2 = ijk = -1$$